 ALS – an almost locked set – a set of cells of the same unit with one extra number, becoming locked if one number is removed.

 ANL, almost nice loop– an alternative inference chain closed by one extra wink or slink.
 If the extra link is a wink, the candidate between winks is removed.
 In Sysudoku posts, enclosing winks of an ANL removal are omitted.
-The terminal candidates adjacent to the enclosing winks are a toxic set.
 If the extra link is a slink, the candidate between slinks is confirmed.

 BARN – bent almost restricted n-set. n cells containing n numbers in an overlapping box and line, with candidates of all but one of the values seeing each other (being restricted).